 Department of Kinesiology

-sport coaching and leadership (M.S.)
+sport coaching, leadership, and administration (M.S.)

 Department of Teacher Education

 In addition to meeting the requirements of the university as described in the Graduate Education section of this catalog, students must meet the requirements specified below.

 Students wishing to become candidates for the master's degree must possess a bachelor's degree from a recognized educational institution.
 A grade–point average of at least 3.00 during the final two years of undergraduate study is required for regular admission.
 Admission on a provisional basis is sometimes available; however, a provisional admission requires a grade–point average of at least 2.50 during the final two years of undergraduate study.